tarun-git-4/Education-Data-API/README.md

 # Student-API
 ## A Restful API to view, add, update and delete students.
-In this project, we have designed REST APIs for all CRUD operations that can be used for Student Management, using Spring Boot features and saving the data in MySQL database.
+In this project, we have designed REST APIs for all CRUD operations that can be used for Student Management, using Spring Boot and saving the data in MySQL database.
 ## Technologies Used
 * Spring Boot